 A Fountain of Art & Science!

-Aquarius is a fountain lamp that can manipulate water in ways that are seemingly impossible.
+Aquarius is a fountain lamp that manipulates water in visually impossible ways.

-Due to its slim profile, Aquarius can fit within a variety of settings and capture audiences with its visually impossible displays of water manipulation.
+Because of its slim profile, Aquarius can fit within a variety of indoor environments and capture audiences with its magical displays of water manipulation.

-Aquarius can also be placed into a water-less standby mode which activates its ambient mood/accent/night light.
+Aquarius can also be placed into a water-less standby mode where it can function as an ambient mood/accent/night light.

 The Science Behind It All

-The scientific term for all of this is Persistence of Vision.
-There are many resources available online where you can learn more about this:
+The scientific term for this seemingly impossible visual display is Persistence of Vision.
+There are many resources available online where you can learn more about this, here are a few:

 Note: You may have noticed that there were lines in the promotional video and the GIFs here running up and down.
 Those are simply camera artifacts caused by a combination of shutter speed, frame rate capture, and variable LED strobing frequencies.
 You won't see those in real life!